 Eric Zuesse, originally posted at strategic-culture.org

 The conditionality of the Soviet Union’s agreement to allow East Germany to be taken by West Germany and for the Cold War to end, was that NATO would not expand “one inch to the east.”
 This was the agreement that was approved by the Russian President of the Soviet Union, Mikhail Gorbachev, a great man and a subsequent hero to democrats around the world.
-He agreed then to end the Soviet Union and abandon communism and thus to end the entire Cold War; he agreed to this because he had been promised that NATO would expand not “one inch to the east,” or “one inch eastward,” depending upon how the promise was translated and understood — but it has the same meaning, no matter how it was translated.
+He agreed then to end the Soviet Union and abandon communism, end the Warsaw Pact communist military alliance (the Soviet Union’s equivalent of America’s NATO alliance), and thus end the entire Cold War; he agreed to all this, because he had been promised that NATO would expand not “one inch to the east,” or “one inch eastward,” depending upon how the promise was translated and understood — but it has the same meaning, no matter how it was translated.
+It meant that America would not try to place its nuclear missiles right across Russia’s borders, close enough to Moscow to perhaps launch a blitz nuclear attack that would eliminate Russia’s retaliatory missiles faster than Russia could launch its missiles against a NATO (U.S.) first-strike surprise attack.
 He trusted American President George Herbert Walker Bush, whose friend and Secretary of State James Baker made this promise to Gorbachev.
-With this promise, Gorbachev agreed to end the Soviet Union; end the communist mutual-defense pact which was their own equivalent of NATO, the Warsaw Pact; and he believed that the remaining nation that he would then be leading, which was Russia, would be accepted as being a Western democracy.
+With this promise (basically the promise not to expand NATO any closer to Russia than it already was), Gorbachev agreed to end the Soviet Union; end the communist Warsaw Pact mutual-defense alliance which was the communists’ equivalent and counterpart to NATO; and he believed that the remaining nation that he would then be leading, which was to be Russia, would ultimately be accepted as a Western democracy.
 He was even promised by the United States that “we were going to make them a member [of NATO], we were — observer first and then a member.”
-In other words: the U.S. promised that NATO would not extend up to the borders of Russia and so become a mortal threat to the national security of the Russian people — now isolated and separated from its former military allies.
-Instead, Gorbachev was told, Russia would itself become welcomed into the Western Alliance, and ultimately become a NATO member.
-That was the deal, ending the 46-year Cold War.
+He thought that the Cold War was ending, and this is why he did all those things.

 “I was there when we told the Russians that we were going to make them a member, we were–observer first and then a member”: Lawrence Wilkerson, 3 October 2014, on The Real News Network, at 18:54 in the interview.

-“When I spoke with Baker, he agreed that he told Gorbachev that if the Soviet Union allowed German reunification and membership in NATO, the West would not expand NATO “one inch to the east”: Bill Bradley, 22 August 2009, in Foreign Policy.
+“When I spoke with Baker, he agreed that he told Gorbachev that if the Soviet Union allowed German reunification and membership in NATO, the West would not expand NATO ‘one inch to the east’”: Bill Bradley, 22 August 2009, in Foreign Policy.

 “Mr. Kohl chose to echo Mr. Baker, not Mr. Bush.
-The chancellor assured Mr. Gorbachev, as Mr. Baker had done, that ‘naturally NATO could not expand its territory’ into East Germany” … Crucially, the Gorbachev-Kohl meeting ended with a deal, as opposed to the Gorbachev-Baker session the previous day. … Mr. Kohl and his aides publicized this major concession immediately at a press conference.
-Then they returned home to begin merging the two Germanys under one currency and economic system: Mary Elise Sarotte, New York Times, 29 November 2009.
+The chancellor assured Mr. Gorbachev, as Mr. Baker had done, that ‘naturally NATO could not expand its territory’ into East Germany. … Crucially, the Gorbachev-Kohl meeting ended with a deal, as opposed to the Gorbachev-Baker session the previous day. … Mr. Kohl and his aides publicized this major concession immediately at a press conference.
+Then they returned home to begin merging the two Germanys under one currency and economic system”: Mary Elise Sarotte, New York Times, 29 November 2009.

 “According to records from Kohl’s office, the chancellor chose to echo Baker, not Bush, since Baker’s softer line was more likely to produce the results that Kohl wanted: permission from Moscow to start reunifying Germany.
 Kohl thus assured Gorbachev that ‘naturally NATO could not expand its territory to the current territory of [East Germany].’
 In parallel talks, Genscher delivered the same message to his Soviet counterpart, Eduard Shevardnadze, saying, ‘for us, it stands firm: NATO will not expand itself to the East.’ … But Kohl’s phrasing would quickly become heresy among the key Western decision-makers.
 Once Baker got back to Washington, in mid-February 1990, he fell in line with the National Security Council’s view and adopted its position.
 From then on, members of Bush’s foreign policy team exercised strict message discipline, making no further remarks about NATO holding at the 1989 line.
 Kohl, too, brought his rhetoric in line with Bush’s, as both U.S. and West German transcripts from the two leaders’ February 24–25 summit at Camp David show.
-Bush made his feelings about compromising with Moscow clear to Kohl: ‘To hell with that!’ he said.
-‘We prevailed, they didn’t.’ … In April, Bush spelled out this thinking in a confidential telegram to French President François Mitterrand. … Bush was making it clear to Mitterrand that the dominant security organization in a post–Cold War Europe had to remain NATO — not any kind of pan-European alliance.
+BUSH MADE HIS FEELINGS ABOUT COMPROMISING WITH MOSCOW CLEAR TO KOHL: ‘TO HELL WITH THAT [“NATO holding at the 1989 line”] !’
+HE SAID.
+‘WE PREVAILED, THEY DIDN’T.’ [In other words: on the night of 24 February 1990, Bush secretly ordered his vassals to continue forward with the intention for the U.S. alliance ultimately to swallow-up not only the rest of the USSR but all of the Warsaw Pact and finally Russia itself.] … In April, Bush spelled out this thinking in a confidential telegram to French President François Mitterrand. … Bush was making it clear to Mitterrand that the dominant security organization in a post–Cold War Europe had to remain NATO — not any kind of pan-European alliance.
 As it happened, the next month, Gorbachev proposed just such a pan-European arrangement, one in which a united Germany would join both NATO and the Warsaw Pact, thus creating one massive security institution.
 Gorbachev even raised the idea of having the Soviet Union join NATO.
 ‘You say that NATO is not directed against us, that it is simply a security structure that is adapting to new realities,’ Gorbachev told Baker in May, according to Soviet records.
 ‘Therefore, we propose to join NATO.’”: Mary Elise Sarotte, Foreign Affairs, October 2014.

 “A failure to appreciate how the Cold War ended has had a profound impact on Russian and Western attitudes — and helps explain what we are seeing now.
 The common assumption that the West forced the collapse of the Soviet Union and thus won the Cold War is wrong.
 The fact is that the Cold War ended by negotiation to the advantage of both sides.
 At the December 1989 Malta summit, Mikhail Gorbachev and President George H.W.
 Bush confirmed that the ideological basis for the war was gone, stating that the two nations no longer regarded each other as enemies.
 Over the next two years, we worked more closely with the Soviets than with even some of our allies. … ‘By the grace of God, America won the Cold War,’ Bush said during his 1992 State of the Union address.
 That rhetoric would not have been particularly damaging on its own.
 But it was reinforced by actions taken under the next three presidents.
 President Bill Clinton supported NATO’s bombing of Serbia without U.N.
 Security Council approval and the expansion of NATO to include former Warsaw Pact countries.
 Those moves seemed to violate the understanding that the United States would not take advantage of the Soviet retreat from Eastern Europe.
 The effect on Russians’ trust in the United States was devastating”: Jack Matlock, Washington Post, 14 March 2014.